-Chime went public on June 12, 2025, listing on the Nasdaq under the ticker CHYM.
-Its shares now trade publicly and its ownership is partially disclosed through SEC filings.
+Chime went public on June 12, 2025, listing on the Nasdaq under the ticker CHYM after pricing its IPO at $27 per share.
+Its ownership is now partially disclosed through SEC filings.

 Sequoia Capital and SoftBank Vision Fund are the most prominent pre-IPO institutional investors.
 The company raised $3.15 billion in private funding before going public.

 Chime's IPO valued the company at approximately $11 billion, a significant reduction from its $25 billion peak private valuation in 2021.
-Its market cap stood at approximately $7.36 billion as of March 2026.
+Its market cap stood at approximately $7.97 billion, with shares near $21, as of July 2026.

 Chime is the largest digital bank in the United States by account holders.
 It built its business by offering fee-free checking accounts, early access to direct deposit paychecks, and a credit card designed for people with limited or no credit history.
 For millions of Americans underserved by traditional banks, Chime was the first financial institution that felt genuinely on their side.